 Below is a close up of some marmots from the same general area along the Westernland River, but these are only visible while riding the Western River Railroad.

-Incidentally, the old Nature's Wonderland Mine Train attraction at Disneyland included a group of marmots along it's route.
+Incidentally, the old Nature's Wonderland Mine Train attraction at Disneyland included a group of marmots along it's route for years.

 What's all this talk about marmots?
 What IS a marmot, do you ask?
 Well, wikipedia states that "Marmots are generally large ground squirrels......however the groundhog is also properly called a marmot" and that they "typically live in burrows, and hibernate there through the winter".
 It goes on to say that "most marmots are highly social, and use loud whistles to communicate with one another, especially when alarmed.
 This would explain why the old Nature's Wonderland guide would say that the marmots must be "whistling at all you pretty gals, I can't say I blame 'em".
 It may have been a sexist remark, but at least it was accurate information about the little critters.
 What's that?
 You say you want to know even MORE about marmots?
 Well wikipedia also states that "some historians suggest that marmots, rather than rats, were the primary carriers of the Bubonic plague during several historic outbreaks.
 Through this they are credited with a death toll of over a billion, making them second only to the malarial mosquito as a killer of humans."
 Hmmm, fascinating!